skin

 Read More »

-Acanthosis is a word pathologists use to describe tissue that has become thicker than normal because of an increased number of squamous cells.
-Squamous cells are flat, protective cells that form the surface lining of many parts of the body, including the skin, mouth, throat, esophagus, large airways, anal canal, and cervix.
-When these cells …
+Acanthosis is a word pathologists use to describe a thickening of the surface layer of tissue caused by an increased number of squamous cells.
+Squamous cells are flat, protective cells that form the outer lining of many parts of the body, including the skin, mouth, throat, esophagus, cervix, and anal canal.
+When these cells multiply …

 Read More »